vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 Did you know that you can run Cloud Foundry directly on top of Kubernetes?
 That means you can get the same smooth `cf push` experience on your Kubernetes cluster.
 Just think, less YAML, less `kubectl`, less stress!
 You can get started with our [CF for K8s guide][cf-on-k8s].

-And if you'd prefer to see the Cloud Foundry in action without actually following the steps above, check out the accompanying YouTube video guide:
+And if you'd prefer to see the Cloud Foundry in action without actually following the steps above, check out our video guide:

 {{< youtube qLg2xtQ5kTA >}}